This post may contain affiliate links. See our affiliate disclaimer here.

 Cons

-• Many of the RV parks don’t offer Passport America during weekends, peak season, or holidays.
-Before you show up to a Passport America park, make sure you double-check the RV park profile in your Passport America application to see if they are currently accepting the discount.
-(P.S I’ve been able to talk campgrounds into letting us use our discount even though it was a weekend because they weren’t very busy.
-Better to just call ahead and see if they’d be willing to let you use it.)
+- Restrictions and black out dates.
+Many of the RV parks don’t offer Passport America during weekends, peak season, or holidays.
+Before you show up to a Passport America park, make sure you double-check the RV park profile in your Passport America app to see if they are currently accepting the discount.
+I have talked campgrounds into letting us use our discount even though it was a weekend because they weren’t very busy.
+Better to call ahead and see if they’d be willing to let you use it!

-We purchased our membership before we hit the road and it paid for itself within the first couple of uses.
+We purchased our membership before we hit the road, and it paid for itself within two nights.
 One of the first things we learned with Passport America was to always double-check the RV park reviews with Google or a website like Campendium.
-This is because not every single Passport America park is going to be very classy (if costs under $15, it’s for a reason guys).
-The $15 ones usually offer a dump station and that’s it.
+This is because not every single Passport America park is going to be the best quality.
+If it costs under $15, it’s for a reason, guys.
+The $15 ones usually offer a dump station, and that’s it.
+Good for a single-night stopover on a road trip, but not exactly a place to enjoy camping.

 We are lifetime members of PA because we know how much money it can save us.
 We’ve been RVing since 2014 and this membership has paid for itself 50 times over.